Fire Protection

 External Fire Exit Doors

-Fire exit doors are an external door which purpose is to allow a quick exit whilst not being accessible from the outside of the building.
-These doors can be left open if required and don’t have to be fire resistant.
+Fire exit doors are external doors.
+Their purpose is to allow a quick exit whilst not being accessible from the outside of the building.
+These doors can be left open if required and don’t have to be fire-resistant.

 Accreditations